django/djangoproject.com/checklists/templates/checklists/_feature_freeze.md

 - [ ] Get reviews and merge the pre-edits branch into `main`.

+- [ ] On GitHub.com, turn off the branch protection rule that rejects merge commits.

 - [ ] Update `upstream/main` and create a new stable branch from it:
     - `git fetch --all --prune`
     - `git checkout -b {{ release.stable_branch }} upstream/main`
     - `git push upstream -u {{ instance.release.stable_branch }}:{{ instance.release.stable_branch }}`

+- [ ] Reenable the rule to reject merge commits.

 {% with next_version=instance.feature_release.release|next_feature_version prereleases="1234"|make_list %}
 - [ ] Update `django_next_version` in `docs/conf.py` on the new stable branch:
     - `django_next_version = '{{ next_version }}'`